A recent conversation with a friend about business recruiting actually highlighted a couple of parenting insights.

 What about you?
 Which of the four do you need to buckle down on with your son or daughter?

 Work ethic?
-How can you give her more responsibility in 2018?
+How can you give her more responsibility in 2020 or 2021?

 Problem solving ability?
 What are his three biggest problems and how can you take a step back and let him learn to solve those problems himself?